saralenehan/au-components/acceptable_use.md

 ## Acceptable use

 It's common to have rules about what {{party 2}} can and can't do using the Service.
-Usually these are rules about certain kinds of content (e.g. no posting of porn), and certain kinds of interactions (e.g. harassment isn't allowed).
+Usually these are rules about content (e.g. no posting of porn), and interactions (e.g. harassment isn't allowed).

 ### {{party 2}} agrees not to use the Service for the listed activities.